Chart Color Schemes

 Girrawheen has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely affecting the region.
-Notable initiatives include Girrawheen Hub Precinct Redevelopment, TAFE Balga Campus Skills Hub, The Amble Estate (Former Hainsworth Primary School Site Redevelopment), and Perth Active Transport Network.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: Girrawheen Hub Precinct Redevelopment, TAFE Balga Campus Skills Hub, The Amble Estate (Former Hainsworth Primary School Site Redevelopment), and Perth Active Transport Network.

 Professional plan users can use the search below to filter and access additional projects.